osauldmy/scrapy-mongodb-fastapi-apartments/README.md

 - scraper scrapes given website(s) (which may have dynamic content with JS)
 - models/schemas should be designed in a way they can cover different heterogeneous systems
 - scraper runs should be repeatable, scraper may be launched more than once per day (in that case data should be overwritten)
-- data should stored in database/storage with granularity of one day
+- data should be stored in database/storage with granularity of one day
 - scraped data should be available through REST API
 - API server shouldn't be read-only, but CRUD, so data may come to database through API as well